 For advice on choosing a hardware type, see this FAQ

-Optimizing your deployments
+Optimizing your deployments for long context

 By default, a balanced deployment will be created using the hardware resources you specify.
 Higher performance can be achieved for long-prompt length (>~3000 tokens) workloads by passing the --long-prompt flag.